ogobrecht/console/README.md

     the client identifier without recompilation (no, there is no way to enable logging for all sessions, for good reasons and if a session has no client identifier, console is setting one for you).
-- API compatible with the [JavaScript Console API](https://developers.google.com/web/tools/chrome-devtools/console/api).
+- Mostly API compatible with the [JavaScript Console API](https://developers.google.com/web/tools/chrome-devtools/console/api).
   This means, the same method names are provided, the parameters differs a little bit to fit our needs in PL/SQL.
 Not all methods making sense in a